CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive with a clear niche: developer blog posts specifically from transcripts/notes, with the unique differentiator of checking against 24 AI anti-patterns.
-The combination of 'blog' + 'developer' + 'transcript' + 'anti-patterns' makes this unlikely to conflict with general writing or transcription skills.
+Highly distinctive niche: developer blog posts specifically from transcripts/notes, with the unique differentiator of 37 AI anti-pattern checks.
+The combination of 'blog' + 'developer' + 'transcript' + 'anti-patterns' makes it clearly distinguishable from general writing or content creation skills.

 3 / 3